mousepawmedia/devdocs/network/source/network/nextcloud.rst

 * :guilabel:`Can edit` means the user/group is able to edit the item.

-* The trash can icon unshares the item with the user/group.
+* The trash can icon un-shares the item with the user/group.

 ..
 IMPORTANT:: For Design+Production or Content Development, it is usually
     most convenient to place uploaded work into a folder and share it with